Victoria Police has committed to a target of 6% employment of people with disability by 2020, and 12% by 2025 within Victorian Public Services roles.

 For further information on opportunities or supports for people with disability within Victoria Police please contact VPSRECRUITMENT@police.vic.gov.auor call 03 9247 6895

 Please Note: Candidates with disability may not be eligible for Police, Protective Services Officer (PSO) and Police Custody Officer (PCO) roles.
 The Equal Opportunity Act 2010 allows exemptions where it is reasonably necessary to protect the health or safety of any person or of the public.
 Please ensure you meet the entry requirements of the Police, PSO or PCO roles before you apply.
-If you are unsure, please complete a Preliminary Medical Condition Enquiry to before applying.
+If you are unsure, please consult the Medical Guidelines and complete a Preliminary Medical Condition Enquiry before applying.